35. The Principles of Possessing True Faith

 What is manifested in those with true faith in God?
 They believe in His words and are able to live out the reality of His words in their lives.
 They believe in the existence and sovereignty of God, and not only do they believe in these things, but they are also able to abide by this law in their everyday lives, and constantly seek, obey, and await the sovereignty and orchestrations of God.
 They do not go ahead and do things their own way, they are not hell-bent on getting what they themselves want, and they do not question the existence and sovereignty of God or complain about and misinterpret God as soon as their wishes are not fulfilled by God.
 When the truths or the words of God that you believe in and acknowledge become your reality, and they guide your thoughts, your ideas, your life, and the direction of your entire life’s path, you then become capable of true faith in God.
 Only when you are possessed of true faith born of true belief and true obedience will your faith be true faith in God!
 This is how people acquire true faith.

 People who have experienced and undergone God’s words appreciate what each of them refers to, how God works in people, and how God’s words are fulfilled and come true.
 These people have come to appreciate the details of such things by practical experience.
-They know how God rules man and guides man; they even know such detailed things as how God disciplines people in a given matter; how, in real life, God provides the daily contents of people’s lives; how He guides people in their experience of every matter; and how He allows people to understand the truth and know Him.
+They know how God rules man and guides man; they even know such detailed things as how God disciplines people in a given matter; how, in real life, God provides people with what they should understand each day; and how He guides people, in all things, to experience His words and attain an understanding of the truth and knowledge of God.
 They can speak of these detailed processes.
 They have no lofty doctrine or pretty words, but everything they say is real, and accords with the truth.
-That is, the words they speak are learned from experience, from reality, and from their lives; they are not based on empty imaginings.
-Therefore, everything they say is practical and has a basis.
+That is, those words they speak are learned from experience, experienced from reality and from their lives, and everything they say is real, practical, and has a basis; it is not based on empty imaginings.
 When you ask these people precisely where or who God is, although they might not be able to give you a particularly detailed description, they will use the language of experience to tell you why God is the truth and why God is the way.
 They will use facts and their own, personal experiences to tell you what the essence of God is and where He is, and they will use their practical experience to testify to the deeds of God; to testify to the fact that God is the truth, the way, and the life; and to testify to how God rules the fate of man, and how He guides people in their daily lives, leading them to safe passage through difficulties in every matter.
 Is this not quite authentic?
 Do such people not have faith in God?
 What foundation is their faith built on?
 They have seen with their eyes, heard with their ears, encountered with their persons, and experienced with their bodies what it is to be stirred by God, and His guidance, and even His reproach and discipline.
 So, too, have they experienced the sovereignty and orchestration of God.
 They have experienced how God uses His words to encourage, exhort, comfort, and guide people when they are weak.
 They have experienced how God disciplines people and how He judges and chastises them when they are rebellious against Him, and which of His words they have heard, and which they have experienced.
 They have also experienced how, when an issue befalls a person, and they are bewildered and at a loss, not knowing what to do, they come before God to pray and search, and what sort of enlightenment He gives them, and what sort of guidance and support, to lead them to an understanding of the principles of practice in such a matter.
 Are these not the most precious of all things gained by people in experiencing God’s work?
 With these things, you will have true faith in God, and, with true faith, you will truly believe in Him.

 At the moment, you are very enthusiastic about performing your duty, but does enthusiasm necessarily mean you have faith?
 Is true faith one of its components?
 Are there states in it that are impulsive, a fleeting burst of enthusiasm?
 What does a heart of faith fear most?
 What it fears most is the advent of reality; what it fears most is refinement.
 So, what kind of refinement can demonstrate that someone has true faith?
 What should you possess that can show God your true faith and enable you to rely on that faith to live before God, to obey and follow Him?
 What must you possess to be able to submit to God’s orchestrations, such that they are not difficulties to you, no matter what He does, and no matter what kind of difficulties, tribulations or afflictions befall you—even those that concern your destiny and prospects—and to prove that you are possessed of true faith?
 That is, when God tests you, when He places you in an environment, when He tries you and refines you, when He takes things from you, and when what He does is at odds with your notions, what are the things you can live out and possess to prove your faith is true and that you are possessed of true faith?
 At the very least, you must truly understand that all matters and things, and the destiny of man, are controlled by God in His hand, that in them all are His orchestrations and arrangements, and that they are not man’s to decide, nor his to calculate or plan.
 Understand these things first of all.
 This is one aspect of the manifestation of true faith in a person.
 What other things and truths must you possess to prove you have true faith?
 (To have seen the hand of God while undergoing trials and refinement; to have seen that all God does is good, and is all for the sake of changing and purifying us.
 All of it is salvation.)
 That is one part.
 As far as people are concerned, all God does is in order to cleanse and save them, and it all contains truth, and benefits them.
 So, have you experienced these things?
 At the moment, do you merely know of them, or have you already experienced part of them?
 The extent of your experience is the extent of faith you possess.
 The amount of judgment, chastisement, trials and refinement you have experienced engenders a corresponding amount of faith in you.
 Faith comes from experience.
 It is achieved through understanding the truth, and it arises from knowing God; it does not come from studying theology.
 If what comes out of your mouth is what you have heard from other people, that is not necessarily your real experience or your true faith.
 You have to experience these things personally; you yourself must gain them, verifying that “This is done by God.
 Such is the sovereignty of God, and such are the orchestrations and arrangements of God.”
 This alone is your own true stature, and the source of your true faith.
 If your experiences have not reached this level—if all you do is listen to others, and think their words are right and the truth, and you accept whatever you hear, merely accepting it yet not having seen it, nor having undergone it—then this is not your true faith.
 It may well be the true faith of other people, but it is not yours.
 How far have you gotten so far?
 You are able to preach, and you are able to use these words and correct doctrines to support and help others, and provide for them—but, as you have provided for them, have you ever thought of whether these things are able to provide for you?
 When, one day, you encounter the same such difficulties—the same trials as Job encountered, for example—will you be able to choose the way of fearing God and shunning evil, as Job did?
 (We would not.)
 At the moment, you are incapable of that, and this is a problem.
 Merely to believe in God without experiencing His work will not do; it is incapable of giving rise to true faith.

-Excerpted from “What Must Be Possessed to Achieve True Faith” in Records of Christ’s Talks
+Excerpted from “What Must Be Possessed to Achieve True Faith” in Records of Talks of Christ of the Last Days

 If people do not have any confidence, it is not easy for them to continue down this path.
 Everyone can now see that God’s work does not conform in the slightest with people’s notions.
 God has done so much work and spoken so many words, which are completely out of line with human notions.
 Thus, people must have the confidence and willpower to be able to stand by what they have already seen and what they have gained from their experiences.
 No matter what God does in people, they must uphold what they themselves possess, be sincere in front of God, and remain devoted to Him to the very end.
 This is mankind’s duty.
 People must uphold that which they should do.
 Belief in God requires obedience to Him and experience of His work.
 God has done so much work—it could be said that for people it is all perfection, refinement, and even more, chastisement.
 There has not been a single step of God’s work that has been in line with human notions; what people have enjoyed is God’s stern words.
 When God comes, people should enjoy His majesty and His wrath.
 However, no matter how stern His words may be, He comes to save and perfect mankind.
 As creatures, people should fulfill the duties that they ought to, and stand witness for God in the midst of refinement.
 In every trial they should uphold the witness that they should bear, and do so resoundingly for the sake of God.
 A person who does this is an overcomer.
 No matter how God refines you, you remain full of confidence and never lose confidence in Him.
 You do what man should do.
 This is what God requires of man, and man’s heart should be able to fully return to Him and turn toward Him in every passing moment.
 This is an overcomer.
 Those whom God refers to as “overcomers” are those who are still able to stand witness and maintain their confidence and devotion to God when under the influence of Satan and while being laid siege to by Satan, that is, when they find themselves amidst the forces of darkness.
 If you are still able to keep a pure heart before God and maintain your genuine love for God no matter what, then you are standing witness in front of God, and this is what God refers to as being an “overcomer.”